Paruthiveeran: Controversy

-There was a controversy surrounding the ownership of the movie.
-Ameer has complained that the original producer K. E. Gnanavel Raja, couldn't finance the movie till its completion, so he supposedly gave up the movie to Ameer.
-But towards the completion of the movie, Ameer ran out of funds and the movie went back to Gnanavel.
-Since the release of the movie, both parties have been accusing each other for failing to make a payment which each owes from the other.
+There was a controversy surrounding the ownership of the film.
+Ameer has complained that the original producer K. E. Gnanavel Raja, could not finance the film till its completion, so he supposedly gave up the film to Ameer.
+But towards the completion of the film, Ameer ran out of funds and the film went back to Gnanavel.
+Since the release of the film, both parties have been accusing each other for failing to make a payment which each owes from the other.
+As of December 2023, the dispute has not ended.

+Legacy

+Paruthiveeran is considered responsible for shaping the characterisation of protagonists in later Tamil films, often by depicting them as unkempt ruffians.
+It was also credited as popularising the "Madurai-made movies", initialised as 3M.
+Such films often depict Madurai, its surroundings and people as violent, with "murder and mayhem" being key themes.
+With multiple such films failing at the box office, Ameer felt the "3M theme" was overexposed and overused, saying plot details were being recycled and repeated, leading to public weariness of such films.